dyninst/dyninst/docs/dyninstAPI/public/BPatch_basicBlock.h.rst

   .. cpp:function:: block_instance *block() const
   .. cpp:function:: BPatch_function *func() const
   .. cpp:function:: func_instance *ifunc() const

   .. cpp:function:: BPatch_point *convertPoint(instPoint *pt)

+    Returns the ``BPatch_point`` for ``pt``.

+    Returns ``NULL`` if ``pt`` isn't in this block.

   .. cpp:function:: BPatch_function *getCallTarget()
   .. cpp:function:: BPatch_flowGraph * getFlowGraph() const

   .. cpp:function:: void getSources(std::vector<BPatch_basicBlock*>&)

-    Fills the given vector with the list of predecessors for this basic block (i.e, basic blocks that have an outgoing edge in the control flow graph leading to this block).
+    Returns the predecessors for this basic
+    block (i.e, basic blocks that have an outgoing edge in the control flow graph leading to this block).

   .. cpp:function:: void getTargets(std::vector<BPatch_basicBlock*>&)

-    Fills the given vector with the list of successors for this basic block (i.e, basic blocks that are the destinations of outgoing edges from this block in the control flow graph).
+    Returns the successors for this basic block
+    (i.e, basic blocks that are the destinations of outgoing edges from this block in the control flow graph).

   .. cpp:function:: bool dominates(BPatch_basicBlock*)

-    Returns true if the argument is pre-dominated in the control flow graph by this block, and false if it is not.
+    Checks if the argument is pre-dominated in the control flow graph by this block, and false if it is not.

   .. cpp:function:: BPatch_basicBlock* getImmediateDominator()

-    Return the basic block that immediately pre-dominates this block in the control flow graph.
+    Returns the basic block that immediately pre-dominates this block in the control flow graph.

   .. cpp:function:: void getImmediateDominates(std::vector<BPatch_basicBlock*>&)

-    Fill the given vector with a list of pointers to the basic blocks that are immediately dominated by this basic block in the control flow graph.
+    Returns the basic blocks that are immediately dominated by this basic block in the control flow graph.

   .. cpp:function:: void getAllDominates(std::set<BPatch_basicBlock*>&)

-      Returns all basic blocks dominated by the basic block
+      Returns all basic blocks dominated by the basic block.

+      Does not return duplicates even if some points belong to multiple categories.

   .. cpp:function:: void getAllDominates(BPatch_Set<BPatch_basicBlock*>&)